 Talk about a content machine, Refactor Tactical’s blog is producing almost a post a day—really impressive stuff.
 While many of their blog posts are product overviews, there’s a lot for the common man to learn about tactics and gear.

 From knives to guns and the gear that goes between, Refactor’s blog has plenty of topics to offer.
 There’s also the fact that Refactor runs a well-stocked online store, making it a one-stop-shop for a lot of your tactical needs.

 Product Review Websites for Men

 Gearmoose is one of my favorite product review and roundup sites.
 Generally, they only review stuff guys like, so it’s applicable, and the content is decent quality.
 From dress watches and backpacks to hand tools and tech.
 They have it.

 It’s not just small consumer products, either.
 Right now, there’s a review of the 2021 Hennessey Venom F5 on the homepage.
 Gearmoose even compares and reviews food and drinks.
 And there’s a lot of content popping up, so it’s definitely worth checking out.

-Gear Patrol is another one of the better options out there for product reviews.
+Gear Patrol is another one of the better options out there for reviews.
 The reviews are typically written by guys for guys, but there is an emphasis on output, so some of the content might lack a bit in quality.

 Gear Patrol covers a lot of outdoor gear, technology, food and drink, and other totally male-targeted content.
 It’s certainly a product review site that doesn’t suck.